sundarnagarajan/rdp-thinbook-linux/README.md

 - Dimensions: 233mm x 351mm x 20mm
 - Weight: 1.45 kgs

-I bought this a few months ago without Windows installed, with the intention of using Linux on it (I use Linux on **EVERYTHNIG**).
+I bought the original 14.1 inch RDP Thinbook in Nov-2016 without Windows installed, with the intention of using Linux on it (I use Linux on **EVERYTHNIG**).

 ## Experience and journey so far in brief
 ### Booting